magillan21/magillan21.github.io/essays/final-project-proposal.md

 4. Student B also submits a definition for "cranial nerves" before the submission cap closes.
 Both definitions are visible to the class.

-5. Students rate both submissions.
-Student A's definition gets higher peer ratings for clarity and the quality of the diagram.
-The TA reviews and approves Student A's submission for the glossary.
-Student A earns 4 extra credit points.

-6. Student B's submission remains visible as a supplementary resource.
+5. Student B's submission remains visible as a supplementary resource.
 Student B can see the feedback and learn from the comparison.

-7. Student opens the compiled Anatomy glossary, highlights "cranial nerves" in yellow, adds personal note "Remember: 12 pairs, some sensory only," bookmarks "neurovascular" for later review, and uses flashcard study mode the night before the exam.
+6. Student opens the compiled Anatomy glossary, highlights "cranial nerves" in yellow, adds personal note "Remember: 12 pairs, some sensory only," bookmarks "neurovascular" for later review, and uses flashcard study mode the night before the exam.

-8. End of semester: All approved glossaries compile into a final Anatomy 141 Master Glossary.
+7. End of semester: All approved glossaries compile into a final Anatomy 141 Master Glossary.
 Instructor exports the glossary as a PDF study guide, an Anki flashcard deck, and a Markdown file shared on GitHub under Creative Commons license.

-9. Next semester, Anatomy 141 (Section B) is taught by a different instructor.
+8. Next semester, Anatomy 141 (Section B) is taught by a different instructor.
 Study Guide links the previous semester's glossary as a starting point.
 New students and instructors build upon and refine the existing glossary, creating a continuously improving campus resource.

-10. Student previews Anatomy 141 glossary before enrolling, sees the terminology load and existing resources, and decides to enroll confidently knowing what to expect.
+9. Student previews Anatomy 141 glossary before enrolling, sees the terminology load and existing resources, and decides to enroll confidently knowing what to expect.

 ## Beyond the Basics